-A must see for anyone dating, especially single male losers who call women “beautiful babies.”
+A must see for anyone dating, especially single male losers (as I was in the 90’s) who call women things like “beautiful babies.”
 This is a laugh a minute that may not help you hook up but have you laughing at all the shit you do or did when you’re single and dating.

 R | 1h 36min | Comedy, Drama | 11 April 1997 (Brazil)